Luminova Framework

 Luminova also provides custom exception classes specifically for handling network-related errors.
 These exceptions may be thrown when using the Luminova\Http\Network class.

-The global namespace for these classes is: \Luminova\Exceptions\Http\.
+The global namespace group for Http exception classes is: \Luminova\Exceptions\Http\.

 ClassDescription